neelsmith/compnov/README.md

 ### The Targum Onkelos

-The digital text of the Targum Onkelos is taken from the
+The digital text of the Targum Onkelos is taken from the "merged" texts in this directory of the Sefaria project's data: https://github.com/Sefaria/Sefaria-Export/tree/master/txt/Tanakh/Targum/Onkelos/Torah

-https://github.com/Sefaria/Sefaria-Export/tree/master/txt/Tanakh/Targum/Onkelos/Torah
+The text contents of the Sefaria files in in the directory `src/onkelos`.
+The file `src/onkelos/source-credits.txt` has the Sefaria project's metadata about each text.

+The script `src/onkelos/parse-onkelos.jl` is a Julia script that creates a single file in CEX format from the five source files.

 ## Other content